Breaking Down the Real Meaning of an XDR Solution

 This helps the organization refine its recommendation algorithms, so customers are recommended items that are likely to interest them.

 Financial institutions use data lakes to gather and examine transaction information as it happens.
 By using advanced analysis and machine learning, they can identify unusual patterns that might suggest fraud or other threats.
 This helps improve safety and lowers financial loss.
+Implementing enterprise-grade security measures ensures that sensitive information is protected and compliance requirements are met.

 American Express processes billions of transactions globally.
 They use a data lake to integrate information from transaction history, customer details, and geolocation data.
 This helps them spot fraudulent activities quickly.
 For example, if a card is used in two different countries in a very short time, it sends a warning, and they verify it further.

-Store information from IoT devices helps with predicting when equipment might need maintenance using analytics and machine learning.
+Storing data generated from IoT devices helps with predicting when equipment might need maintenance using analytics and machine learning.
 This results in avoiding unexpected downtime, better use of assets, and low maintenance costs.

 GE collects information from sensors placed in jet engines, wind turbines, and other industrial equipment.
 The data lake holds tons of operational information, which is analyzed to forecast issues.
 For instance, GE Aviation uses this technique to make sure aircraft engines are serviced when necessary, cutting downtime and maintenance expenses.